wp-plugins/woocommerce-checkout-terms-conditions-popup/readme.txt

 == Frequently Asked Questions ==

-= Is this plugin free ?
+= Is this plugin free ? =
-Ans : Yes, it is fully free plugin.
+Yes, it is fully free plugin.

-= Is this compatible with latest Wordpress WooCommerce version ?
-Ans : Yes, it is fully compatible with latest Wordpress and latest WooCommerce.
+= Is this compatible with latest Wordpress WooCommerce version ? = Yes, it is fully compatible with latest Wordpress and latest WooCommerce.

-= What do we require for installing this plugin ?
-Ans : You should have greater than woocommerce 2.0.
+= What do we require for installing this plugin ? = You should have greater than woocommerce 2.0.

 == Screenshots ==